amandajuhl95/week44/README.md

 #### Exercise: "Lifting State" - solution completed.

-* To see the solution for the first part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/ToDo)
+* To see the solution to the first part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/ToDo)

-* The see the solution for the last part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/LiftingState)
+* The see the solution to the last part of the exercise - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday/LiftingState)

 ### Thursday